Ancient Eleftherna, 3500-year-old Dorian ruins

-If you like walking and getting into the feeling of the past without all the other tourist around you, you should visit ancient Eleftherna, here you will find remains from the Dorian and later Roman times scattered all over the area.
+If you like walking and getting into the feeling of the past without all the other tourists around you, you should visit ancient Eleftherna, here you will find remains from the Dorian and later Roman times scattered all over the area.
+In 2016 an Eleftherna Museum opened.
+Truly worth visiting

 In the village of Archea (ancient) Eleftherna and directly opposite a fountain, there is a road, which leads to a parking place by a Taverna perched on the edge of the archaeological site.